openstack-infra/zuul/doc/source/glossary.rst

       might leave feedback in a remote system on a proposed change, send email, or store information in a database.

+   trusted execution context

+      Playbooks defined in a :term:`config-project` run in the *trusted* execution context.
+The trusted execution context has access to all Ansible features, including the ability to load custom Ansible modules.

+   untrusted execution context

+      Playbooks defined in an :term:`untrusted-project` run in the *untrusted* execution context.
+Playbooks run in the untrusted execution context are not permitted to load additional Ansible modules or access files outside of the restricted environment prepared for them by the executor.
+In addition to the bubblewrap environment applied to both execution contexts, in the untrusted context some standard Ansible modules are replaced with versions which prohibit some actions, including attempts to access files outside of the restricted execution context.
+These redundant protections are made as part of a defense-in-depth strategy.

    untrusted-project

       One of two types of projects which may be specified by the